Get ready to zigzag your way from the Pacific to the Caribbean with this ultimate 10-Day Costa Rica itinerary.

 I hope these suggestions help with planning your 10 days in Costa Rica.
 If you’re visiting for longer, take a look at where else I recommend in my guide to spending two weeks in Costa Rica.

-A few other popular spots include Manuel Antonio National Park, Nosara, Santa Teresa, Tamarindo and Tortuguero National Park.
+I’ve featured a few other great spots in my guide to the best beach towns in Costa Rica, including Manuel Antonio National Park, Nosara, Santa Teresa, Tamarindo and Tortuguero National Park.
 They’re on my list for a future trip!

 I hope you’ve enjoyed reading my 10-day Costa Rica itinerary and it helps you plan your holiday!
 Have an amazing time, and feel free to comment below if you have any questions!